-Many agree that, in general terms, adult consensual love should never be a crime.
+Many agree that adult consensual love should never be a crime.
 In a broad sense, the law agrees; however, when adult consensual love happens between those whose birth circumstances cause them to be related, the law sees things differently.
 This is why those in consanguinamorous (incestuous) relationships consider the word incest ugly.

 Did anyone else notice that in six of these eight states it is possible to serve a longer sentence for adult consensual sex than for first-degree murder?

 Does life in prison for consenting adults really make sense?